Key takeaways

 The Schlage Connect Smart Deadbolt is user-friendly and easy to install.
 This dependable lock is ANSI/BHMA Grade 1, giving it the highest home security rating.
 The touchscreen is fingerprint-resistant and has loud built-in alarm sensors.

-When your tenants are away, they can turn on vacation mode to disable all codes and allow entry with the key only.
+When your tenants are away, they can turn on vacation mode to disable all codes and only allow entry with the key.
 The lock connects with Zigbee-certified home automation systems, so if your tenants have smart lights, they can set the lights to turn on when the door is unlocked or turn off when they leave.

-One caveat: This lock may be a bit larger than most other smart locks, so if you’re seeking a more minimalist option, this may not be the best choice for you.
+One caveat: This lock may be larger than most other smart locks, so if you’re seeking a more minimalist option, this may not be the best choice.

 Read the full Schlage Connect smart lock review »